Ninian Park: Construction and early years

-Following the founding of the club in 1899, Cardiff City F.C. (originally named Riverside A.F.C.) played their home matches at Sophia Gardens.
+Following the founding of the club in 1899, Cardiff City (originally named Riverside A.F.C.) played their home matches at Sophia Gardens.
 The club was becoming increasingly popular with local people, but the facilities at Sophia Gardens were deemed inadequate for this growing support due to the lack of turnstiles or an enclosed pitch.
 The limitations meant the club was forced to turn down an invitation to join the newly formed Southern Football League Second Division in 1908.
 To capitalise on growing interest, Cardiff organised friendly matches against Crystal Palace, Bristol City and Middlesbrough that were held at Cardiff Arms Park and the Harlequins Ground, part of Cardiff High School.
 The attendances convinced club founder Bartley Wilson of the potential success of a professional football club in Cardiff, and he approached the Bute Estate, a large landholder within the city, about securing a plot of land to build a new ground at Leckwith Common.

 The club was instead offered an area of waste ground by Councillor John Mander which was known as Tanyard Lane with the incentive that Cardiff Corporation would assist in the construction of the ground.
 Located between Sloper Road and a local railway station, the area had been used previously as a rubbish tip and an allotment ground.
 The club chose an area of around five acres near a junction on Leckwith Road.
 They were offered the ground on an initial seven-year lease with a yearly rent of £90.
 This was to be supported by guarantors should the club have financial difficulties and be unable to maintain payments.
 Local volunteers and workers were used to clear the site of debris and level the surface.
 The ground was surrounded by large mounds of ash and slag sourced from the furnaces of local companies and used to form banking for spectators.
 A white fence was erected around the outside of the ground.
 A small 200-seat wooden stand and changing rooms were added to complete the build.

 To secure the site, the club was required to provide two or more guarantors to back the deal.
 One of the guarantors who had initially agreed to support the project later pulled out during development.
 This led the club's solicitor, Norman Robertson, to address a local council meeting, stating that "there had been difficulties in obtaining promises of support" due to the uncertain state of the coal industry.
 Lieutenant-Colonel Lord Ninian Crichton-Stuart, son of John Patrick Crichton-Stuart, 3rd Marquess of Bute, stepped in to offer his financial support.
 In appreciation of his contribution, the ground was subsequently named Ninian Park, replacing the original planned name Sloper Park.
 The other four guarantors for the site were David Alfred Thomas, 1st Viscount Rhondda, J. Bell Harrison and local councillors Charles Wall and H.C.
 Vivian.
 A further 24 people offered to become sureties if their contribution would be limited to £5.